Originally published on Bella Naija on 23.02.2016

 Let’s say you want to become a writer or a speaker.
 These fields are difficult to break into, even for long-timers.
 What gives you credibility is a portfolio of work, which acts as proof that you’re passionate about what you do, you do it often, are be willing to grow in the field.
 A portfolio shows job recruiters that you’re committed.

 You meet people who change your life

 In my opinion, this is the best thing about creating useful experiences.
 You meet people you wouldn’t have met on a normal day.
 Let’s imagine, you voluntarily intern at Heirs Holdings.
-You not only have a chance of being hired when you graduate, but you also have the chance to meet important people like the CEO, and make an impression.
-The people you meet everyday will become your social capital in future.
+You not only have a chance of being hired when you graduate, but you also have the chance to meet important people like the CEO and make an impression.
+The people you meet every day will become your social capital in the future.
 Like a proverb says, it’s not who you know but who knows you that counts.